xpack/xpm-js/README.md

 xPacks are generally Git repositories and can be published on [npmjs.com](https://npmjs.com/) or any npm compatible server.

-## Purpose

-The main purpose of the `xpm` command line tool is to install both source and binary xPacks, and to easily update them when new versions are released.
+For more details, please read the [xPacks 101](https://xpack.github.io/intro/) page.

 ## Prequisites

 The current version requires Node.js >= 10.x.

-Since it is recommended
-to use a version manager or to customize the **npm** install location, please read the [Install](https://xpack.github.io/xpm/install/) page for more details.
+Since it is highly recommended to **not** use `sudo` during install, and instead use a version manager or to customize the **npm** install location, please read the [install](https://xpack.github.io/xpm/install/) page for more details.

 ## Install